foxnoir/TDD_bloc_clean_architecture_template/README.md

    The `Either` type is a powerful way to handle success (`Right`) and failure (`Left`) in a single object.
 It eliminates the need for throwing exceptions and simplifies error propagation.

 2. **Optional Values with `Option`**
    `Option` helps manage nullable data without relying on `null`, enforcing safer code by explicitly handling the absence of a value.
+While Dart's null safety provides static guarantees, `Option` makes nullable values explicit and avoids runtime null checks.“

 3. **Immutability Support**
    Functional programming principles like immutability are easy to implement with `dartz`, helping you build predictable and bug-free code.